hanzheteng/pioneer_mrs/README.md

 #### Sample Usage
 Basically there are only two steps:
-1. launch all five robots </br>
+1. launch nodes on all five robots </br>
 `roslaunch pioneer_mrs multi-robot.launch`
 2. launch nodes on commander </br>
 `roslaunch pioneer_mrs commander.launch`

 If using Vicon:
-1. launch all five robots </br>
+1. launch nodes on all five robots </br>
 `roslaunch pioneer_mrs multi-robot.launch pose:=vicon`
-2. start Vicon localization system </br>
-`roslaunch pioneer_mrs vicon.launch`
-3. launch nodes on commander </br>
+2. launch nodes on commander </br>
 `roslaunch pioneer_mrs commander.launch`

-Optional launch file:
-- launch one robot (e.g. robot1) </br>
-`roslaunch pioneer_mrs single-robot.launch machine:=robot1`
-- launch one robot with Vicon </br>
-`roslaunch pioneer_mrs single-robot.launch machine:=robot1 pose:=vicon`

 ### 2.2 Running on MobileSim Simulator
 You also need [ROSARIA](https://github.com/amor-ros-pkg/rosaria) package to connect to MobileSim simulator.
 Moreover, you need to install [MobileSim](http://robots.mobilerobots.com/wiki/MobileSim) on your laptop.

 Basically there are two steps:
-1. run a MobileSim simulator, spawn five robots and launch nodes </br>
+1. run a MobileSim simulator and spawn five robots </br>
 `roslaunch pioneer_mrs mobilesim.launch`
+2. launch nodes on all five robots </br>
+`roslaunch pioneer_mrs multi-robot.launch machine:=mobilesim`
-2. launch nodes on commander </br>
+3. launch nodes on commander </br>
 `roslaunch pioneer_mrs commander.launch`

 ### 2.3 Running on Gazebo Simulator